mateuszpliszka/PubMedResearch/README.md

 - The field of medical research is evolving, with some topics getting more attention over time.

-- teady growth in the number of documents mentioning key diseases.
+- There is presence of steady growth in the number of documents mentioning key diseases.

 ---